HenrikWarf/adk-agent-studio/README.md

 ## Web UI

-ADK Agent Studio includes an interactive web interface built with Streamlit for easy testing and visualization.
+ADK Agent Manager includes an interactive web interface built with Streamlit for easy testing and visualization.

 ### Features